-With the oldest public school buildings in Maryland, maintenance represents a significant investment of resources to ensure that all students and staff have facilities that support high-quality teaching and learning.
-The Comprehensive Educational Facilities Master Plan includes a detailed section about facility conditions and maintenance .
-In addition, the Comprehensive Maintenance Plan (developed as part of the 21st Century School Buildings Plan) outlines the district's commitment to providing efficient, effective maintenance across the district.
+With the oldest public school buildings in Maryland, the district makes signficant investments in maintenance for buildings to support high-quality teaching and learning.
+The Comprehensive Educational Facilities Master Plan includes details about facility conditions and maintenance .
+The Comprehensive Maintenance Plan outlines the district's commitment to providing efficient, effective maintenance across the district.

 - Between 6:30 and 9:00 every morning, school staff use highly accurate infrared thermometers to take readings from specified areas of every school building and report to the district office.